-I would like to sincerely thank all of GSA’s financial management personnel for their dedication, diligence, and excellent work in compiling this report, as well as staff from other offices who partner with the Office of the Chief Financial Officer (OCFO) to assure GSA-wide accountability and transparency.
+Thank you to all of GSA's financial services personnel for their dedication, diligence, and excellent work in compiling this report, as well as staff from across GSA who partner with the Office of the Chief Financial Officer (OCFO) to assure GSA-wide accountability and transparency.

 Audit and Compliance

 In FY 2021, GSA's independent auditors identified no material weaknesses in their annual audit of GSA's financial statements.
 In addition, the auditors did not identify any instances in which GSA's financial management systems did not substantially comply with the requirements of the Federal Financial Management Improvement Act of 1996, and there was no reportable non-compliance with provisions of laws tested for FY 2021.

 GSA followed our established procedures for remediation of audit and noncompliance issues.
 GSA developed a corrective action plan for each FY 2020 audit finding, and assigned it to a senior accountable official.
 As a result, all corrective actions plans were implemented and all FY 2020 control deficiencies were resolved during the year.

 GSA's independent auditors identified two significant deficiencies.
 The first significant deficiency pertains to information technology access, segregation of duties, and configuration controls.
 The auditors identified some employees were granted incompatible system access roles and several employees retained access to internal systems after leaving GSA.
 Also, controls over change and configuration management that establish procedures to properly authorize, test, and approve hardware, software, and firmware programs were not consistently used.